Updated October 2023

 If everyone’s usually out during the day, you can set the temperature back a few degrees for energy savings, then turn it up again so it’s warm when you get home.

-Did you know? ecobee SmartThermostat with voice control not only allows you to set a daily schedule, it uses occupancy-sensing and geofencing to automatically deliver comfort when you’re home and energy savings when you’re away.
+Did you know? ecobee smart thermostats not only allow you to set a daily schedule, they use occupancy-sensing and geofencing to automatically deliver comfort when you’re home and energy savings when you’re away.

 10. Upgrade to a smart thermostat with remote sensors.